Senega

 Senega is a genus of flowering plants in the milkwort family (Polygalaceae) native to the Americas, tropical and southern Africa, and Madagascar.
 It was resurrected from the genus Polygala in 2023.
+There are about 229 known species in the genus.

+Traditional medicine

 The North American species Senega officinalis was introduced to Europe in the 1700s and was sold widely by pharmacists into the 1800s.
 It is toxic in large quantities.

 Species

-These species are included in the genus:
+As of July 2026, Plants of the World Online accepted the following species: